 - In Black Books this is Bernard's default attitude.
 One episode involves around a quarrel between Bernard and Manny that isn't resolved until one of them has the strength to apologize:Manny: Bernard I'm sorry!
 It was my fault you toasted my hand!

 - Walter White from Breaking Bad has a serious, nearly life-long habit of this.
-Whether it's the company he founded with his Elliot and Gretchen in college, (a company he walked out on after a tiff, which later became worth billions) his feud with Gus, the dissolution of his family, the destruction of his relationship with Jesse, or any number of other examples, Walt has a tendency to take actions out of sheer pride and ego, then point the finger at others when it goes badly.
-Only in the very final episode of the series does come clean about one of these, when he finally admits that the reason he got into manufacturing and distributing meth never had anything to do with providing for his family, but because he enjoyed it and it made him feel alive in a way that he hadn't in years, perhaps decades.
+Whether it's the company he founded with Elliot and Gretchen in college, (a company he walked out on after a tiff, which later became worth billions) his feud with Gus, the dissolution of his family, the destruction of his relationship with Jesse, or any number of other examples, Walt has a tendency to take actions out of sheer pride and ego, then point the finger at others when it goes badly.
+Only in the very final episode of the series does he come clean about one of these, when he finally admits that the reason he got into manufacturing and distributing meth never had anything to do with providing for his family, but because he enjoyed it and it made him feel alive in a way that he hadn't in years, perhaps decades.
 However, even to the end, he still notably never apologizes for any of it.

 - Buffy the Vampire Slayer: